OrdinaryCarrot16/multimedia_conversion_scripts/Music/README.md

 Enhancements may include manual normalization, and blank space trimming.

-Music Store Priority:
+Music Download Site Priority:

 1. Bandcamp
 2. Qobuz
+3. Steam
-3. Amazon Music (no lossless downloads as far as I can see)
+4. Amazon Music (no lossless downloads as far as I can see)
+5. YouTube Rip (if no download avaliable)